 Generally, injured victims can be compensated for:

 A lawyer will work to obtain the compensation that will cover all of your future medical needs and cover your lost earning capacity.
+You can get help from a Queens injury lawyer or one of our injury lawyers in the Bronx.

 Of course, if you are covered exclusively by workers’ comp, then you will only recover benefits from your employer’s insurance company.